platformsh/platformsh-docs/docs/src/guides/django/deploy/customize.md

 title: "Customize Django for Platform.sh"
 sidebarTitle: "Customize"
 weight: -90
-# toc: false
 description: |
     Add some helpful dependencies, and modify your Django site to read from a Platform.sh environment.
 ---

 Now that your code contains all of the configuration to deploy on Platform.sh, it's time to make your Django site itself ready to run on a Platform.sh environment.
-A number of additional steps are either required or recommended, depending on how well you want to optimize your site.
+A number of additional steps are either required or recommended, depending on how much you want to optimize your site.

-## (Optional) Config Reader
+## Optional: Set up the Config Reader

 {{% guides/config-reader-info lang="python" %}}

-Any of the examples below that retrieve and decode environment variables directly can be replaced with this library.
+In all of the following examples, you can replace retrieving and decoding environment variables with this library.

-## `settings.py`

-`settings.py` is the main Django configuration file.
+## Django configuration

-It contains the service credentials, and various other settings.
+Most configuration for Django, such as service credentials, is done in a `settings.py` file.
+You can see an example of a [complete settings file in the Django template](https://github.com/platformsh-templates/django4/blob/master/myapp/settings.py).

-In the Django template, the [`settings.py`](https://github.com/platformsh-templates/django4/blob/master/myapp/settings.py) file sets up configuration for application settings and credentials for connecting to a PostgreSQL database.
+The example file configures app settings and credentials for connecting to a PostgreSQL database.
-Through the use of these environment variables, Django applications remain environment-independent when branching.
+The environment variables defined there enable Django apps to remain independent of their environment.

-The file itself is a bit long, but a few important snippets are included below to highlight where this configuration should be modified in your code.
+The example file itself contains a lot of settings, the most important of which are highlighted here to show where you could modify your code.
-Consult the [`settings.py`](https://github.com/platformsh-templates/django4/blob/master/myapp/settings.py) file in the template for more information.

-### `ALLOWED_HOSTS`
+### Allowed hosts

+[`ALLOWED_HOSTS`](https://docs.djangoproject.com/en/4.1/ref/settings/#allowed-hosts) defines the host names that your Django site can serve.
+It's where you define `localhost` and also your site's primary domain.

+On Platform.sh, every branch or pull request you create can become an active environment: a deployed site where you can test changes.
+The environment is given a URL that ends with `.platform.site`.
+To allow your site to serve these environment, add this suffix to `ALLOWED_HOSTS`.

 ```py {location="settings.py"}
 ALLOWED_HOSTS = [